Choosing Between F-1 and J-1 Status

 Step 4 - Making your flight reservations and arriving at a U.S. port of entry

-Step 6 - Mandatory Check-In at the International Education Center
+Step 6 - Mandatory Check-In at the Office of International Education or International Student Services

 All international students, including students transferring from another U.S. institution, must check-in with the International Education Center within the first three days after arriving on campus have the I-20/DS-2019 signed for travel.
 Travel outside of the U.S. without a travel signature may delay or prevent re-entry to the U.S.